Skip to Main Content

 Where Fairmount Drinks Seriously

 The stretch of 22nd Street between Fairmount and Spring Garden carries the low-key density of a neighborhood that has been drinking well for a long time without making too much noise about it.
-Cherry St. Tavern sits at 129 N 22nd St in this part of Philadelphia, in a building that reads from the outside as the kind of place that has held a bar license through several eras of the city's history.
+Cherry St. Tavern is a bar in Philadelphia at 129 N 22nd St, with a $15 price point and a 4.6 Google rating.
 There is no marquee theatrics at the entrance, no velvet rope logic.
 The draw is internal: a room that operates with the conviction of somewhere that has worked out what it wants to be.

-Philadelphia's bar scene has followed a trajectory visible in several American cities over the past fifteen years.
-The early craft cocktail wave prioritized novelty and obscurity; the more durable venues that emerged from that period settled into something less performative and more consistent.
+Philadelphia's bar scene has changed a great deal over the past fifteen years.
+The early craft cocktail wave prioritized novelty and obscurity, while the more durable venues settled into something more consistent.
 Cherry St. Tavern belongs to the later chapter of that evolution, a neighborhood tavern that takes its drinks seriously without repositioning itself as a cocktail laboratory.
 That distinction matters in a city where the distance between a well-run corner bar and a technical cocktail program has narrowed considerably.

 The Bar Food Question, Answered Directly